plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 ### Stamina
 *You have stamina greater than mere common soldiers, which you burn through to enhance yourself.*

-You have a number of Stamina Points equal to your Fighter Level + your Constitution modifier.
+You have a number of Stamina Points equal to `your Fighter Level + your Constitution modifier`.

 To use an Exploit, you must expend a number of Stamina Points equal to the Exploit's level.
 You regain your expended Stamina Points when you finish a short or long rest.

-For Exploits that modify an attack, ability check, or saving throw: you can only use one Exploit per attack, ability check, or saving throw.
+For Exploits that modify an Attack, Ability Check, or Saving Throw: you can only use one Exploit per Attack, Ability Check, or Saving Throw.

 ### Exploits Known
 You learn two Exploits from the Fighter Exploit List.
 The Exploits column of the Fighter Table shows when you learn more Exploits of your choice.
 To learn a Exploit, you must be able to learn Exploits of its level, as well as meet any other prerequisites (listed under **Prerequisites** in the Exploit's entry).